ProteusMRIgHIFU/BabelViscoFDTD/README.md

 When installing CMAKE, be sure it is accessible in the Windows path.

 ## MacOS
 Any recent version of MacOS and XCode should be enough.
 Please note that the CPU version in MacOS does not support OpenMP (still working in a definitive solution via brew llvm or brew gcc).
 However, the OpenCL version works without a problem in Intel-based integrated GPUs and AMD GPUs.
-Metal has only been tested in a couple of AMD-based systems.
+Metal has only been tested in AMD-based systems.

 ## Installation
 If CUDA and supporting compiler are correctly installed, then it is straightforward to install using `pip install <directory>` or `pip3 install <directory>` depending on your installation.
 You need to specify the location where the CUDA samples are installed as those are required for the compilation.